giuseppeagapito/DMHTD.github.io/index.md

 Since 2011, ICDM has imposed a triple blind submission and review policy for all submissions.
 Authors must hence not use identifying information in the text of the paper and bibliographies must be referenced to preserve anonymity.
 Any papers available on the Web (including Arxiv) no longer qualify for ICDM submissions, as their author information is already public.
 Accepted papers will be published in the conference proceedings by the IEEE Computer Society Press.
 All manuscripts are submitted as full papers and are reviewed based on their scientific merit.
 There is no separate abstract submission step.
 There are no separate industrial, application, short paper or poster tracks during submission.
-Manuscripts must be submitted electronically in online submission system (http://wi-lab.com/cyberchair/2020/icdm20/scripts/submit.php?subarea=DM).
+Manuscripts must be submitted electronically in online submission system (<a href="http://wi-lab.com/cyberchair/2020/icdm20/scripts/submit.php?subarea=DM">http://wi-lab.com/cyberchair/2020/icdm20/scripts/submit.php?subarea=DM</a>).
 We do not accept email submissions.
    <h2>JOURNAL SPECIAL ISSUE</h2>
 A selected number of best papers will be invited for possible inclusion, in an expanded and revised form, <br>
-in the Knowledge and Information Systems journal (http://kais.bigke.org/) published by Springer.<br>
+in the Knowledge and Information Systems journal (<a href="http://kais.bigke.org/">http://kais.bigke.org/</a>) published by Springer.<br>

    <h2>IMPORTANT DATES </h2>
 Full paper submissions: June 2, 2020 <br>